 LDPC is the only FEC coding scheme in the EHT PPDU Data field for RU(s) or MRU(s) with more than 242 tones.
 LDPC is the only FEC coding scheme in the EHT PPDU Data field for EHT-MCSs 10 to 14.
 Support for LDPC coding (for both transmit and receive) is mandatory for an EHT STA that supports at least one of:

-— EHT 40/80/160/320 MHz PPDU bandwidths for SU transmission,
+—40/80/160/320 MHz EHT SU transmissions,

 — more than four spatial streams,